 This file contains the main routines to submit, check and retrieve calculation results.
 These are general and contain only the main logic; where appropriate, the routines make reference to the suitable plugins for all plugin-specific operations.

-aiida.execmanager.get\authinfo(computer, aiidauser)
+aiida.daemon.execmanager.retrieve\computed\for\authinfo(authinfo)